offsoc/onionplan/docs/intro/challenges.md

 ## Current context

-As of May 2023,
+As of September 2023,

 * The usability improvements of Onion Services still presents outstanding challenges that are being discussed for years.
-Now that the [protocol v3][] is successfully deployed, it may be the time to think in the roadmap for the next steps.
+Now that the [protocol v3][] is successfully deployed, it's a good time to think in the roadmap scenarios for the next steps.
 * There's a common feeling similar to when the privacy-aware internet was moving from HTTP to HTTPS, but now with Onion Services!
 Perhaps not in the same scale, but still related in terms of scope.
-* But the roadmap seems to be stalled, not only for the lack of developers but also because we're missing a "perfect" solution that we never (and may never) find.
+* For some desired features, the roadmap seems to be stalled, not only for the lack of developers but also because we're missing a "perfect" solution that we never (and may never) find.
 * Now there's an Onion Service Working Group at Tor, which takes care of converging Onion Service development happening on multiple teams.
 * In terms of governance, Tor cannot be responsible for things like domain issuance: